object-Object/mlogv32/README.md

 ## Architecture

 Physical memory consists of three sections.
 Two are directly accessible by code: ROM (rx) and RAM (rwx).
 The third section is an instruction cache which is 4x less dense than main memory.

-The instruction cache is updated at reset, and whenever an instruction writes to RAM that is covered by the icache.
+The instruction cache should be initialized at boot using the MLOGSYS instruction.
+It is also updated whenever an instruction writes to RAM that is covered by the icache.
 If executing from memory not covered by the icache, the processor manually fetches and decodes the instruction from main memory.

-Code begins executing at address `0x4`.
-Address `0x0` must contain the size of the `.text` section (ie. `__etext`) to tell the processor how much data to decode from ROM.
-If this value is `0`, no ROM data will be decoded.
+Code begins executing at address `0x00000000` (ie. the start of ROM).

 The main CPU code is generated from `src/main.mlog.jinja` using a custom Jinja-based preprocessor (`python/src/mlogv32/preprocessor`).